maiskt/hackathon.github.io/12-Insurance.Rmd

 + 0=No

 ## INSUR_FAMILY
-Have family insurance: counts respondents who have insurance that pays them when their spouse of family member dies
+Have family insurance: counts respondents who have insurance that pays them when their spouse of family member dies.

 Levels: